THU—February 17—7:30 PM

 Series Pass (6 concerts) $150 ($120 ASF Members)

 Music on Park Avenue is back!
 The popular series hosted by Scandinavia House and Per Tengstrand welcomes its audience back to Victor Borge Hall beginning in the fall of 2021.
-Beginning February 17, 2022, the chamber music group Opus @ Princeton University will return for the final three concerts of the season, continuing their popular performances with Tengstrand of piano concertos in chamber settings as well as chamber music works.
+Beginning February 17, 2022, the chamber music group Opus @ Princeton University will return for the final four concerts of the season, continuing their popular performances with Tengstrand of piano concertos in chamber settings as well as chamber music works.

 In tonight’s performance, they’ll be performing “Piano Concerto No. 1 in E minor, Op.
 11” by Frédéric Chopin.
 Filled with virtuosity and beautiful, romantic melodies, this work written by a young Chopin has always worked well for piano and string quartet, just as the composer often performed it himself.
+Thanks to a generous loan by Victor Borge’s grandson Finn, this concert will be the first at Scandinavia House to be performed on Victor Borge’s personal Steinway piano.

 Tickets to this event must be purchased in advance online at the link above; concerts will take place in Victor Borge Hall.
 Attendees are required to follow all Scandinavia House safety protocols, including wearing masks during the program and observing social distancing rules in signage.
 Please read our full safety protocols here.